KraXen72/glide/README.md

 ### thanks to:
 [this startpage](https://github.com/WahyuHidayattz/startpage-new) for inspiration & original html/css boilerplate
+image `floccinauci.jpg` - album cover of Floccinaucinihilipilification (feat.
+Grim Salvo) ** do not own most of the included images.
+I will provide credit/remove from the repo if requested.

 ### libraries used:
 [object-observer](https://github.com/gullerya/object-observer/blob/main/src/object-observer.js) to automatically update layout when object changes - [repo](https://github.com/gullerya/object-observer)